Kitchen Backsplash Costs: Installation, Materials & More

 Large-format tiles often require fewer grout lines and can speed up the installation of your kitchen backsplash, which may lower labor costs for simple layouts.
 However, cutting large tiles to fit around outlets or corners can take extra time and sometimes leads to more material waste.
 Smaller tiles, especially mosaics or intricate patterns, may cost more to install because they demand greater precision and more time to ensure accurate spacing and alignment.

-Is a backsplash something you can DIY to save costs
+Is a backsplash something you can DIY to save on costs?

 Smarter ways to cut down on the cost of backsplashes